 Safety gear for Semey

-Local expert in Soviet history
+Local guide, expert in Soviet history

 International tour leader